KellyPared/VBA-challenge/README.md

 # VBA-challenge
 bootcamp Module 2 Assignment

 In this repo, I created a script that loops through various sheets and reads all the stocks for one year and outputs information.
+It was a long path in a short amount of time to develop the final solution.
+This is part of the my journey and thought process.

 ### Learning Codes